mclarkk/arduino-rgb-tutorial/README.md

 Next, plug your Arduino Uno into your computer using the USB A to B cable.
 Go to `Tools > Port` and select the Arduino device.
 Now you can start uploading programs!

 Go to `File > New` then delete the template code in the new window and paste [this code](https://raw.githubusercontent.com/mclarkk/arduino-rgb-tutorial/master/adafruit_example.ino) into the window.
-Then click the Upload button (second from the left with the right-pointing arrow icon).
+Then click the round Upload button (the right-pointing arrow icon located second from the top left).
 You should see things happening on the bottom and then the message "Done uploading."
 Your Arduino should start going through some colors!

 The example code is a good place to start playing around with controlling the LED!